The Right Internal Temperature for Cooked Lamb

 The Right Temperature for the Doneness You Want

 For those who prefer their lamb at another doneness, here’s a reference chart for the corresponding temperatures before any resting time.

 - Medium: 130 to 135°F

-No matter which doneness you take your lamb to, keep in mind that letting the lamb rest for a few minutes will yield juicier meat, and some carryover cooking will occur that will take the internal temperature of the meat up by about 5 more degrees.
+No matter which doneness you take your lamb to, keep in mind that letting the lamb rest for a few minutes will yield tender and juicier meat, and some carryover cooking will occur that will take the internal temperature of the meat up by about five more degrees.